MatthewGotte/214_project_Derived/README.md

 Compilation and Linking of the project is done through the CMakeLists.txt and uses cmake to generate a make file with google test added into it.

+File Structures:
+    All respective aspecs of the project have been placed into folders and names for easy access.
+    All diagrams are in both high quality zoomable PDFs and PNGs.
+    The documentation can be found in Documentation > Derived Documentation.pdf

+Compilation:
+    cd into `System` and run the make command to compile the code.

+Execution:
-to compile the code, cd into `System` and run th emake command to compile the code. to execute the program, in `System` after make, call `make run` to begin execution of the code.
+    in `System` after `make`, call `make run` to execute of the code.

 Google Doc link to the project report: